 Millennials get a lot of a bad reputation, yet they’re in many cases changing the workplace for the better.
 They’re ready to dive straight into their jobs, but at the same time, they want their jobs to fit in with their life.
 And so offices will have to become increasingly more flexible in accommodating this generation.
 Millennials need flexibility as to when and where they work.
 Wanting your employees to sit at an assigned desk, working 9-5 is not how you attract employees today.
 People already work remotely more often than ever before.
 At the same time, companies will increasingly choose from a global pool of freelance professionals.
 Offices will have to offer a combination of quiet pods as well as open-plan collaborative spaces for the transformed workforce.

 3. Collaboration will become a lifestyle.

-In the near future, we’ll need spaces that center their design around ideas and innovation, instead of corporate hierarchy and policies.
 Current trends in office design suggest a move towards creating active professional networks.
+We’ll need spaces that center their design around ideas and innovation, instead of corporate hierarchy and policies.
 The upcoming generation of professionals will continue the trend of freelancing, or job-hopping.
 Therefore collaborative spaces that are open for individuals and their ideas rather than companies are likely to become more popular.